huggingface/hub-docs/docs/hub/repositories.md

 ### Adding files to a repository

-Now's the time 🔥 You can add any files you want to the repository!
+Now's the time, you can add any files you want to the repository! 🔥

 You can do this with the usual Git workflow: